kalisio/kargo/docs/how-to-use-it/getting-started.md

 #### Install a local Registry

-Some of the services proposed by **Kargo** need to be build before you can deploy it.
-For these reason, it is necessary to have a local Registry on the Manager node.
+Some of the services proposed by **Kargo** need to be built before you can deploy it.
+For this reason, it is necessary to have a local Registry on the Manager node to store the images.
-To install it you can run the command `docker stack deploy -c registry.yml registry`

-where the Compose file `registry.yml` has the following content:
+To install it you can run the command `docker stack deploy -c registry.yml registry` where the Compose file `registry.yml` has the following content:

 ```
 version: '3.5'